shirish93/shirish93.github.io/_funding/australia-nursing-aid.md

 **About the Scholarship Program**

-Our goal is to provide scholarships to talented and ambitious female students, enabling them to access the world-class educational opportunities offered by Australian colleges and universities.
+Our goal is to provide scholarships to talented and ambitious female students, enabling them to access the best educational opportunities offered by Australian colleges and universities.
 The scholarship will cover a significant portion of the recipient's tuition fees (amount: $[X] USD) and will be awarded based on academic merit and financial need.

 **What We Offer**